-Amplesia is a fast-developing country in Asia; with a population of 5 million; blessed with great weather and beautiful tropical jungles and islands.
-Urbanization is increasing and the traditional village population shrinking, with about 70% of the population now living in the capital city.
-The GDP of Amplesia is USD5,900/capita and is rising quite quickly as a result of tourism growth and remittances.
-The major exports are coconut oil and some low-end watches assembled from imported components (this employs some 5000 Amplesian women in assembly line work, but the company is a sub-venture of a Majorian-based company and it pays very little in the way of tax).
+Islandia is an island in the Caribbean.
+It has one large volcanic based central island of 8,000km2 and several small, low-lying keys.
+About 85% of the population of 280,000 live on the main island.
+Urbanization is increasing and the traditional village population shrinking, with about 65% of the population now living in the capital city.
+The GDP of Islandia is USD5,900/capita and is rising quite quickly as a result of tourism growth and remittances.
+The major exports remain fruit, rum, spices and fish and some low-end watches assembled from imported components (this employs some 300 Islandian women in assembly line work, but the company is a sub-venture of a Majorian based company and it pays very little in the way of tax).
 The country also receives developmental aid from several countries, but most particularly from Majoria.
-Majoria is the region's most populous and economically advanced country, which is home to a considerable percentage of the Amplesian migrants.
+Majoria is the region's most populous and economically advanced country, which also hosts a considerable percentage of the Islandian diaspora.

-However due to rising Majorian nationalism, fewer young Amplesians are able to obtain work visas abroad.
-Instead, more of them are looking for work at home, largely in tourism, and to starting families; thus the population in Amplesia has been growing steadily.
+The Islandia population has recently grown very rapidly, because fewer young Islandians are able to obtain work visas abroad.
+Instead, more of them are looking work at home, largely in tourism, and to starting families.
 Many of the young adults have no marketable skill sets and unemployment is high outside the tourism sector.
 Crime is high too.
 International tourism has brought a growing consumerism, especially in the capital city, which also hosts the only international airport, and in the towns around tourist resorts.
 Rapid growth of urban centres, poor urban planning with limited public transport and no safe and green spaces, liberalization of car import policies, as well as rise in crime, have made people fearful of outside activities and is resulting in the reduction of physical activity.

-In the past, Amplesians suffered from under- and malnutrition caused by food insecurity and parasitic infestations.
+In the past, Islandians suffered from under- and malnutrition caused by food insecurity and parasitic infestations.
 A previous administration assisted by aid agencies and advised by the WHO and FAO rolled out a "10-Year Plan" to address these problems, using multi-sectoral programmes.
-So far, the interventions (including fertilizer subsidies, providing farmer education and support, diversification of crops) have almost eliminated famine, severe food insecurity and severe undernutrition.
+So far, the interventions (including fertilizer subsidies, providing farmer education and support, diversification of crops) have almost eliminated famines, severe food insecurity and severe undernutrition.
 Micronutrient deficiencies have been significantly reduced through supplementation.
 The prevalence of parasite infestations has been lowered through deworming programmes with some improvement in the nutritional status of all the segments of population.

 Yet the arrival of fast food chains, the increased consumption of soft drinks and a decline in traditional fish consumption, much of which is now devoted to export markets, combined with lowered physical activity, have now pushed the balance the other way.
 Obesity is rising rapidly in children and in adults.
 According to a survey conducted by a visiting university team, about 35% of children at the age of seven are obese.
-Heart disease and type 2 diabetes, generally appearing before the age of 50 and sometimes even in teenage years, now confront nearly every family and are overwhelming the national medical services, the latter taking up 5-8%GDP.
+Heart disease and type 2 diabetes, generally appearing before the age of 50 and sometimes even in teenage years, now confront nearly every family and are overwhelming the national medical services, the latter taking up 5-8% GDP.

-A recent report from the Regional Office of the WHO highlights the major problem of childhood obesity of Amplesia.
+A recent report from the Regional Office of the WHO highlights the major problem of childhood obesity in Islandia.
 A number of initiatives are now promoted both by the government and by donor countries.
 Most of these are focused on nutritional education in schools and on promoting physical exercise.
 The Minister of Health wants to ban fast food outlets from selling to children under the age of twelve and put a tax on sugar sweetened beverages, but there are objections from some families and the powerful owner of the biggest fast food chain.